ImRuchiShah/Data-Analysis-Project---Maven-Toys-Sales/README.md

 **Key business goals and objectives:**
  * Increase Revenue
- * Minimize revenue loss due to lack of inventory.

 **Frequency of Dashboard review:**
  Once a month

 **Questions to answer:**
+ * Are there any seasonal trends in the sales data?
  * Is Products Monthly Revenue going up or down?
  * Which are main product Revenue drivers?
- * Are there any seasonal trends in the sales data?
- * Are there any missing product in stock?
+ * Which location and product category drives most of the revenue?

 **Steps Performed:**
 - Connecting and Shaping the source date